parallaxinc/Parallax-IDE/README.md

 ## Building from Source/Developing

-This is a one-time procedure needed to initially run the application.
-To build the application you will need the node.js JavaScript runtime.  node.js itself comes bundled with the 'npm' package manager.
+Most of below is a one-time procedure needed to build the application, unless otherwise noted.
+To build the application you will need the node.js JavaScript runtime.  node.js itself comes bundled with the `npm` package manager.
 If you don't have it, then:

 1. Install node.js by going to [nodejs.org/download](https://nodejs.org/download/) and selecting the option that is right for your system.

-1. You also need all the dependencies for node-gyp, a cross-platform command-line tool written in node.js for compiling native addon modules for node.js.
+1. You also need all the dependencies for node-gyp, a tool that comes with node.js for compiling native addon modules.
 The gyp project is used by the Chromium team makes it easier to build across platforms.

   Please visit the [node-gyp page](https://github.com/TooTallNate/node-gyp#installation) and note your system and the dependencies you will need.

-  _* Note: that you do not need to install node-gyp, only its dependencies._
+  __* Note: that you do not need to install node-gyp, only its dependencies.__

 1. Clone this respository.
 Assuming you have `git` installed (if not, [go here](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git)), choose your file destination from the command-line (CLI like Terminal), and